earlSt1/vtt-compendium-folders/README.md

 # Compendium Folders

 This is a module for FoundryVTT which allows you to manage compendiums a bit easier by implementing a folder system.
-This folder structure can be used for compendiums in addition to *inside* compendiums.
+This folder structure can be used to organize compendiums in the directory, in addition to organize entries *inside* compendiums.

 ## Folders In Compendiums